 (13) Participate in the monitoring of the performance of the provider.

-(C) If a member chooses to receive waiver services from any non-agency provider, or is exercising participant-direction over the services in paragraph (F) of rule 5160-58-04 of the Administrative Code using one or more consumer-directed individual providers or consumer-directed personal care providers, the following additional requirements shall apply as appropriate to the service being furnished:
+(C) If a member chooses to receive waiver services from any non-agency provider, or is exercising participant-direction over the services in paragraph (F) of rule 5160-58-04 of the Administrative Code using one or more participant-directed individual providers or participant-directed personal care providers, the following additional requirements shall apply as appropriate to the service being furnished:

-(1) In accordance with paragraph (B)(9) of this rule, members shall take a proactive role in the delivery of their MyCare Ohio HCBS waiver program services.
-This includes, but is not limited to, identifying prospective providers, recruiting and training MyCare Ohio providers to furnish tasks in accordance with the member's needs and preferences, and working with the MyCare Ohio care manager or waiver service coordinator to schedule and manage the delivery of authorized MyCare Ohio HCBS waiver program services.
+(1) In accordance with paragraph (B)(9) of this rule, members shall take a proactive role in the delivery of their MyCare Ohio waiver services.
+This includes identifying prospective providers, recruiting and training MyCare Ohio providers to furnish tasks in accordance with the member's needs and preferences, and working with the MyCare Ohio care manager or waiver service coordinator to schedule and manage the delivery of authorized MyCare Ohio waiver services.

-(3) The member or, as appropriate, the provider shall make the member's records available upon request by the MyCare Ohio plan, ODM and/or ODM's designee.
+(3) The member or, as appropriate, the provider shall make the member's records available upon request by the MyCare Ohio plan, the Ohio department of medicaid (ODM) and/or ODM's designee.

 (4) The member shall not aid the provider in furnishing a service in a manner that does not comply with any rule or law that regulates the provider.

-(5) Members who exercise participant-direction of providers under the MyCare Ohio HCBS waiver program shall work with ODM's designated financial management service.
+(5) Members who exercise participant-direction of providers under the MyCare Ohio waiver shall work with ODM's designated financial management service.

-(E) If the member elects to receive services from a participant-directed provider, the waiver service coordinator shall assess the member's strengths and weaknesses (and/or, if the member has an authorized representative, the authorized representative's strengths or weaknesses) and ability to direct a provider.
+(D) If the member elects to receive services from a participant-directed provider, the waiver service coordinator shall assess the member's strengths and weaknesses (and if the member has an authorized representative, the authorized representative's strengths and weaknesses) and ability to direct a provider.
 The waiver service coordinator shall allow the member to direct a provider if the waiver service coordinator determines that the member demonstrates the following:

 (1) An understanding of the elements of the service the provider shall furnish;